Here’s a story. I love sharing stories to illustrate a point.

 2. Know who you’re calling.
 My signature didn’t have the company she was calling about, so she overlooked it.
 But the instant I replied no thanks, she should have gone to her spreadsheet or database or whatever, searched for my name, and removed me.

 3. Read a few blog posts about sales.
 Buy a book or two.
-Believe me, the investment is worth not having people like me spew about you on my blog!
+Believe me, the investment is worth not having people like me spew about you as a bad salesperson on my blog!